scottnonnenberg/blog/README.md

 yarn clean-post -- 5
 ```

 By default processes the most recent file.
 If a number is provided, it will process that many most-recent posts.
-Removes smart quotes, duplicate links (same text as URL), and all mentions of the blog's `domain` (taken from `gatsby-config.ts`) to ensure that links are all of the relative form.
+Removes smart quotes, duplicate links (same text as URL), and all mentions of the blog's `domain` (taken from `gatsbyConfig.ts`) to ensure that links are all of the relative form.

 ```bash
 yarn generate-rss